plforacle/mysql-essential-bootcamp-ou-2025-main/database-design/database-design.md

 ## Task 2: Work with Joins

-1. Join (Inner Join)
-    -Returns rows from either table to appear in the result if and only if both tables meet the conditions specified in the ON clause
-2. Left Join (Outer Join)
-    -Returns all records from the left table and the matched records from the right table
-3. Right Join (Outer Join)
-    -Returns all records from the right table and the matched records from the left table

-4. You can now exit from MySQL Shell
+1. Join (Inner Join): An inner join returns rows where there is a match between the joined tables based on the specified condition.

+    - List cities along with the countries they belong to

     ```
-    <span style="color:blue">mysql></span> <copy>\q</copy>
+    <span style="color:blue">mysql></span> <copy>SELECT city.Name AS City, country.Name AS Country FROM city INNER JOIN country ON city.CountryCode = country.Code;</copy>
     ```

-5. Exit from client
+2. Left Join (Outer Join): A left join returns all rows from the left table and the matched rows from the right table.
+If there's no match, NULL values are included for the right table's columns.

+    - List all countries along with their cities.

     ```
+    <span style="color:blue">mysql></span> <copy>SELECT country.Name AS Country, city.Name AS City  FROM country LEFT JOIN city ON country.Code = city.CountryCode order by city.Name;</copy>
+    ```

+3. Left Semijoin (Outer Join): A left join returns all rows from the left table and the matched rows from the right table.
+If there's no match, NULL values are included for the right table's columns.

+    - List all countries along with their official languages.

+    ```
+    <span style="color:blue">mysql></span> <copy>SELECT country.Name AS Country, countrylanguage.Language AS Language FROM country LEFT JOIN countrylanguage ON country.Code = countrylanguage.CountryCode AND countrylanguage.IsOfficial = 'T';</copy>
+    ```

+4. Right Join (Outer Join): A right join is similar to a left join but returns all rows from the right table and the matched rows from the left table.
+    - List all official languages along with the countries that speak them.

+    ```
+    <span style="color:blue">mysql></span> <copy>SELECT countrylanguage.Language AS Language, country.Name AS Country FROM countrylanguage RIGHT JOIN country ON countrylanguage.CountryCode = country.Code AND countrylanguage.IsOfficial = 'T';</copy>
+    ```

+## Task 3: Work with Joins

+1. Use the EXPLAIN command to show how MySQL will process this statement

+    ```
+    <span style="color:blue">mysql></span> <copy>EXPLAIN SELECT countrylanguage.Language AS Language, country.Name AS Country FROM countrylanguage RIGHT JOIN country ON countrylanguage.CountryCode = country.Code AND countrylanguage.IsOfficial = 'T';</copy>
+    ```

+2. You can now exit from MySQL Shell
+    ```
     <span style="color:blue">mysql></span> <copy>\q</copy>
     ```

 ## Acknowledgements

-* **Author** - Marco Carlessi, Principal Sales Consultant
+- **Author** - Marco Carlessi, Principal Sales Consultant
-* **Contributors** -  Perside Foster, MySQL Solution Engineering, Selena Sánchez, MySQL Solutions Engineer
+- **Contributors** -  Perside Foster, Principal Sales Consultant, Selena Sánchez, MySQL Solutions Engineer
-* **Last Updated By/Date** - Selena Sánchez, MySQL Solution Engineering, May 2023
+- **Last Updated By/Date** - Perside Foster, Partner Solutions Engineer, November 2024